-Area 1 - Relationships with Others
+- Area 1 Relationships with Others

-Area 2 - Reliability
+- Area 2 Reliability

-Area 3 - Willingness to Collaborate
+- Area 3 Willingness to Collaborate

-Area 4 - Reflective Practice
+- Area 4 Reflective Practice

-Area 5 - Personal Appearance
+- Area 5 Personal Appearance

-The College of Education is committed to ensuring that all candidates successfully complete their program with the knowledge, skills, and dispositions required to enter the profession of teaching prepared to help all children learn (NCATE Standard 1, 2008, Professional Standards for NCATE Accreditation) or to enter other professions.
+The College of Education is committed to ensuring that all candidates develop a deep understanding of the critical concepts and principles of their discipline and, by completion, are able to use discipline-specific practices flexibly to advance the learning of all students toward attainment of college-career-readiness standards (CAEP, Standard 1, 2013).
 This includes adherence to the Dean's Expectations on Dispositions as well as the Professional Code of Conduct.
 The Professional Code of Conduct is formally assessed at the following four checkpoints in all teacher education programs leading to initial licensure and at other appropriate checkpoints identified in the college's non-teacher education programs: 1) enrollment in professional courses containing field hours, 2) admission to the College of Education, 3) admission to student teaching, and 4) graduation and/or licensure.